-Responsible Person in Healthcare Environments: Control of Legionella Bacteria in Hot & Cold Water Services and Evaporative Cooling Systems – LCA 9013
+Responsible Person in Healthcare: Control of Legionella in Hot & Cold Water & Evaporative Cooling – LCA 9013

 LCA 9013 is a City & Guilds accredited three day classroom based legionella training course designed specifically for candidates who operate within hospitals and other healthcare environments and have been appointed the “Responsible Person”; and who have responsibility for hot and cold water services, evaporative cooling systems including cooling towers and other water systems that may present legionella and/or Pseudomonas risks.

 This course deals specifically with the requirements of the Department of Health’s (DoH) Health Technical Memorandum HTM 04-01 “The control of Legionella, hygiene, “safe” hot water, cold water and drinking water systems” Parts A & B, Pseudomonas Addendums; and the Health & Safety Executive’s (HSE) Approved Code of Practice (ACOP) L8 “Legionnaires’ disease: Control of legionella bacteria in water systems”.